- The assumptions:

 - 0 = amount left

--- Remember, any Social Security and/or Pension benefits you may receive will be added to that income. --
+-- Remember, any other benefits you may receive (Social Security, Pension, Annuity, etc.) will be added to that income. --

 Be sure to review your plan periodically or as requirements change!